dougie181/prostar-strategy/it strategy starter.md

 5. Provide mechanisms for better reporting, target setting, and trend management (operational and tactical)

 **IT's Strategic Role:**
 IT will function as both a strategic enabler and business partner (not a cost center), investing in technology that provides competitive advantages while actively driving measurable business outcomes.
-This hybrid positioning supports our need to scale operations, optimize delivery performance, and handle complex manufacturing/supply chain operations.
+This hybrid positioning supports our need to scale operations, optimise delivery performance, and handle complex manufacturing/supply chain operations.

 **Primary Audience:**
 Executive leadership team who will approve and fund this strategic plan.